kinnala/scikit-fem/docs/listofexamples.rst

    The first eigenmode of Example 21.

-See the `source code of Example 21 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex21.py>`_ for more information.
+See the source code of :exlink:`21` for more information.

 Example 34: Euler-Bernoulli beam
 --------------------------------